-Viewpoint and Location Visual Receptors Effect Effect Effect and sensitivity Year 1 Year 10 Year 20 VIEW 10: from Bridleway ECL 5/1 as it enters the village of High No effect No effect No effect East Claydon (also part of the Midshires Way and Buckinghamshire Way) Walkers and riders.
-Winter and summer Winter and summer Winter and summer Distance to nearest site boundary: 1 km Elevation: 121 m AOD Grid reference: SP 74158 25557 VIEW 11: from Bridleway ECL 5/1 as it descends the slope High No effect No effect No effect through countryside west of the Site (also part of the Midshires Way and Buckinghamshire Way) Walkers and riders.
-Winter and summer Winter and summer Winter and summer Distance to nearest site boundary: 424 m Elevation: 94 m AOD Grid reference: SP 74669 25004 VIEW 12: from Bridleway HOG 6/1 (a continuation ECL High No effect No effect No effect 5/1) as it passes through countryside southwest of the site Walkers and riders.
-Winter and summer Winter and summer Winter and summer Distance to nearest site boundary: 257 m Elevation: 91 m AOD Grid reference: SP 75097 24531
+Viewpoint and Location Visual Receptors and sensitivity Effect Year 1 Effect Year 10 Effect Year 20 VIEW 10: from Bridleway ECL 5/1 as it enters the village of East Claydon (also part of the Midshires Way and Buckinghamshire Way) Distance to nearest site boundary: 1 km Elevation: 121 m AOD Grid reference: SP 74158 25557 High Walkers and riders.
+No effect Winter and summer No effect Winter and summer No effect Winter and summer VIEW 11: from Bridleway ECL 5/1 as it descends the slope through countryside west of the Site (also part of the Midshires Way and Buckinghamshire Way) Distance to nearest site boundary: 424 m Elevation: 94 m AOD Grid reference: SP 74669 25004 High Walkers and riders.
+No effect Winter and summer No effect Winter and summer No effect Winter and summer VIEW 12: from Bridleway HOG 6/1 (a continuation ECL 5/1) as it passes through countryside southwest of the site Distance to nearest site boundary: 257 m Elevation: 91 m AOD Grid reference: SP 75097 24531 High Walkers and riders.
+No effect Winter and summer No effect Winter and summer No effect Winter and summer